 I do not accept insurance or submit documents to insurance companies.

 Can I attend relationship therapy without my partner?

 It only takes one person to make a significant change in the relationship.
 If your partner is reluctant to proceed, don’t let this stop you from seeking help.
 Often one partner is more on board than the other, so it may be necessary for you to make a start on your own.
-Working with individuals is an integral part of my approach and I strongly encourage you to take the first step.
+Working with individual relationship counselling can be an integral part of my approach and I strongly encourage you to take the first step.

 Do you have experience with same-sex couple counselling?

 I have extensive experience working with LGBTQ couples.
 I embrace and respect sexual and relationship diversity including kink and polyamory.
 I focus on the relational space between the couple and on treating the whole person regardless of sexual orientation or identity.
 I invite LGBTQ couples to reach out and contact me.

 Do you work with other issues in couple therapy?

 Many issues may come up for one or both partners during couples therapy.
 I’m very comfortable discussing matters related to sex and intimacy and have specialised training in sex therapy.
 Unresolved trauma is also a frequent visitor in sessions, particularly how the past can show up in the present in the form of substance abuse. compulsive sexual behaviour and eating disorders which may require addiction therapy.
 If this happens we would explore whatever comes up, either individually or as a couple.
 I’ve also tailored an element of my work to meet the unique challenges of high profile entrepreneurial couples, family business and creative professionals.
 I also offer pre-marriage counselling.

 What if I am ‘on the brink’ of divorce and can’t decide to stay or go?